hmvp/partsim/README.txt

-!!!Each file (both source and documentation) should have both names and student numbers of the responsible students at the top!!!
+[TODO Each file (both source and documentation) should have both names and student numbers of the responsible students at the top!]

 Hiram van Paassen (xxxxxxx)
 Eric Broersma (xxxxxxx)